NCAR/dos_and_donts/_site/README.md

 *   Add NCAR/RAL logo throughout
 *   Add USBR and USACE logo also on the top
 *   add date break with papers
-*   add appropriate links from project to dataset and from datasets to projects
 *   separate between "models" and "projects" ok
 *   want to migrate it to https://github.com/NCAR/computational_hydrology instead?